PabloAza89/PI-Food-GH/README.md

         </summary>
         <summary>
           Enable/Disable tooltips.
 Tooltips are hints when text overflows.
           <br />On laptop: tooltips are displayed when hover.
+At each card, is displayed only if text overflow.
           <br />On mobile: tooltips are displayed when press.
+At each card, is displayed always.
         </summary>
         <summary>
           Enable/Disable custom background color.
 Choose between 6 colors to custom the App.